Q&A with Andrew Russell, Director of Fixed-Income Investments

 What does it take to become a responsible investor in today’s world?
 Do you think about making moral investment choices in ways that can impact the climate, our environment, or the way we utilize our natural resources?

-The Pension Boards interviews Andrew Russell, Director of Fixed-Income Investments, to share how investing in green bonds (bonds specifically earmarked to raise money for climate and environmental projects) is one way Pension Boards’ members can add their footprint to mitigate climate change.
+Andrew Russell, Director of Fixed-Income Investments shares how investing in green bonds (bonds specifically earmarked to raise money for climate and environmental projects) are one way Pension Boards members can add their footprint to mitigate climate change.

-A: Currently, $268 million of the Pension Boards’ internally-managed fixed-income investments are sustainable.
-That’s 36% of the internal total and it is almost evenly split between green and social bonds.
+$268 million of the Pension Boards internally managed fixed income investments are sustainable.
+That’s 36% of the internal total and it is roughly evenly split between green and social bonds.

-A: Members can rest assured that each of the Pension Boards’ funds that invest in fixed income are green and social bonds.
-These include all five Target Annuitization Date (TAD) Funds, the Balanced Fund, the Bond Fund, the Stable Value Fund, as well as both the participating and basic annuity.
+Members can rest assured that each of the Pension Boards’ funds that invest in fixed income own in some way green and social bonds.
+These include all five TAD Funds, the Balanced Fund, the Bond Fund, the Stable Value Fund, as well as both the participating and basic annuity.